Marcos Mion: Personal life

 In 1994, his older brother, Marcelo, died after an accident at the São Paulo Museum of Art, in which he fell in the ground-level plaza under the building's sizeable free span.
 This event lead Mion to a deep depression and drug addiction.

 Mion married to Suzana Gullo in 2005.
-They have three children: Romeo (age 11), Donatella (age 7), and Stefano (age 5).
+They have three children: Romeo, Donatella and Stefano (age 5).

 Mion is an advocate for his autistic son, Romeo.
 In 2016, Mion wrote a Christmas book about his son.
 Later, in 2019, Mion published an English social media message, with a translation in the caption: "Autism is not a disease, do not try to 'cure us', try to understand us."